3333 Lee Parkway

-Mr. Garza was a Founding Partner of CCRG and is presently Of Counsel to CCRG.
+Mr. Garza is a Founding Partner of CCRG.
 He specializes in patent and commercial litigation.
 Mr. Garza is a registered patent attorney who has served as lead counsel in patent-litigation matters in Texas, Delaware, Michigan, and California.
 He has managed jurisdictional, venue, and Markman disputes, helped secure a jury verdict in the Eastern District of Texas, and prevailed on an appeal at the Federal Circuit.
 Mr. Garza provides efficient, cost-effective defenses for companies facing meritless patent-infringement claims.

 Mr. Garza has represented businesses asserting and defending against claims involving fraud, breach of fiduciary duty, securities statutes, and breach of contract.
 After founding the firm, Mr. Garza completed two commercial-arbitration proceedings where his clients asserted breach-of-contract and fiduciary-duty claims.
 Mr. Garza was also recently appointed to try a pro bono, excessive-force civil-rights case in the Northern District of Texas.

 Mr. Garza studied chemical engineering at Texas A&M University and received his J.D. from Columbia Law School.
 After law school, Mr. Garza served as a law clerk to Judge Barbara M.G.
 Lynn of the Northern District of Texas.
 His article, Collateral Estoppel and Claim Construction Orders, appeared in the Spring 2005 edition of the Columbia Science & Technology Law Review.
 Before starting CCRG, Mr. Garza worked as a trial attorney for the Department of Justice in the Civil Division.

 B.S., summa cum laude, Chemical Engineering, Texas A&M University